Limoncello pound cake

 Spray an 8x4 inch loaf pan with spray oil and line with parchment paper.

-With a hand or stand mixer - cream together the room temperature butter, sugar and citrus zest until light and creamy.
+With a hand or stand mixer - cream together the room temperature butter, sugar, lemon juice, and citrus zest until light and creamy.
 Next add the 4 eggs, one at a time, beating well after each one.
 Add 2 ounces of the limoncello and mix well.
 Last, add the flour, salt, and baking powder - mixing until the batter is light and fluffy – around 1 minute.

 Pour the batter into the 8x4 inch loaf pan and smooth out the top with a spatula.
 Tap to get rid of any air.